bluefroguk1/empire-dump/content/Wiki/Winds Of Fortune/After the gold rush.md

 ## The Enigma
 * ''Something'' has made its home in the other side of a Night [[Regio]] in [[Miaren]]
-* It has requested company, and is willing to offer rewards for new experiences In a quiet [[Forest]], not far from the Ruins of Seren, there is a small night regio.
+* It has requested company, and is willing to offer rewards for new experiences In a quiet Forest, not far from the Ruins of Seren, there is a small night regio.
 It has been there for some time, the vates of the Stridings nearby will occasionally use it for the casting of [[Rituals]], or use the flowers that grow there for their tattoos.
 OOC NOTE
 This encounter will have low lighting, if you need to bring something to read by then it is entirely fine but please bring it yourself
 Something has changed in the last three months though, since the surge of [[Night magic]] that spread across [[The Empire]], something new has made its home in a chamber [[On the other side]] of the regio.
 It has sent through small ''tendrils'' of itself, to ask the people it encounters to come to it.
 To speak, sing and perform for it.
 To provide it with things that are old, and new.
 Things that can excite the senses, things that can dUll them such that it can experience everything again.